IsaacHardy/Mimic_Skinnyties/Readme.md

 ####In this project, I was given a webpage image and was asked to mimic the image to the pixel.

 ####Throughout this project, I was challenged to solve postioning, sizing, and formating issues.
-I first decided to divide the page into specfic sections that I placed into numerous "<DIV>".
+I first decided to divide the page into specfic sections that I placed into numerous DIV tags.

 ####After the inital sub-sectioning of the page, I decided to tackle each section individually; first creating divisions within the section, and then styling those sections to meet the original image.